superBirdy/superbirdy.github.io/content/projects.md

   - block: Markdown
     content:
-      title: '🔋Energy Transition and Sustainability🔋'
+      title: '🔋Energy Transition and Sustainability'
       subtitle: ''
       text: |-
          These projects focus on the environmental and economic assessment of emerging technologies on bioenergy: